Latin 102 - Lingua Latina

 Full grammatical and vocabulary commentary for our text is provided on line.
 These sheets provide essential aid in understanding the text and the grammar involved.
 Please download and use them:

-Grammar Commentary:
+Grammar Handouts:

 Chapter XVI - Tempestas